Person browsing through a buyers guide catalog

 2. Online SEO: Including the right keywords and search phrases helps buyers find your site before the competition.
 Adding FAQs and plenty of hyperlinks pulls qualified traffic from all over the web.

 3. Selling luxury: Expensive items are more likely to be purchased when surrounded by the right context.
-Designer brands such as REVOIR use buyers guides to sell high-value clothes to female buyers.

 Done correctly, buyers guides develop trust, offer value, and equip customers with the tools they need to make purchases confidently.

-How to create a buyers guide
+How to Create a Buyers Guide

 Creating a quality buyers guide begins with a solid understanding of your audience, your brand, and how your products can help.
 There are five key steps to consider, each of which should be completed in order.